 - Bay Leaf - This dried herb adds a subtle woodsy taste to the pot roast.

-How To Make Pot Roast In The Slow Cooker
+How To Make Crock Pot Pot Roast

 Sear the chuck roast: Pat the beef dry with paper towels on both sides.
 Add the olive oil to a skillet over medium-high heat, then add the olive oil.
 Place the seasoned beef in the hot oil for three minutes on each side until browned.
 If needed, add more oil to the skillet.